Analysis Engine

 - Downloads the full thread (post body + all comments up to your plan’s depth limit)

-- Pain points about “export” issues get clustered into a single group
+- Pain points about “export” issues get grouped into a single cluster

 - Multiple threads mentioning “pricing” as a trigger get combined into one pattern